raitucarp/flattenr/README.md

 # Why choose the flatten way? #

 Hmm, I don't know why flatten way is more useful in my current private projects.
-It can knowing more the deep nested JSON data and select it to be more safe use.
+It can knows more the deep nested JSON data and select it to be more safe use.

 # Usage #